ghastlymirror/ghastlyblog3/src/content/blog/censorship-in-gaming.md

 We need to show these corporations that pushing these content policies is more of a pain than its worth, and is destroying people´s trust in these services.

 And before any one points out that it might not work.
-There is some precendent.
+There is some precedent.
 After all Onlyfans at one point tried to crack down on Adult content thanks to pressure from payments processors, despite it being the thing that made their site profitable in the first place.

 Only to back down once enough people made some noise.

-Also back up stuff that you created or bought (if got it from Itch.io since its DRM free), and archive it somewhere.
+Also back up stuff that you created or bought (if  you got it from Itch.io since its DRM free), and archive it somewhere.
 Invested in a external hardrive!
 Maybe consider [making your own website](https://marquisdeclaude.neocities.org/buildasite/).
 Best to have as many fingers in pies as possible.

-One last thing, you don´t need to be into this kind of games or books to care.
+One last thing, you don´t need to be into these kind of games or books to care.
 I would say this issue affect all of us and it is a matter of defending freedom of expression on the internet.

 Besides I can think at the top of my head several games that would´ve been banned due to these policies.
 Baldur´s Gate 3 alone would probably count among them.